 Be careful – not to spend one penny more than £50, otherwise the full value of the benefit will be taxable.
 This is also not a round sum allowance.

-You do actually need to incur a cost and claim the receipted amount, so you can’t just claim the full £300 at the end of the year.
+The business does actually need to incur a cost and claim the receipted amount, so it can’t just claim the full £300 at the end of the year.

 Trivial benefits for directors

-If you are a director then you will still be able to receive trivial benefits, as well as providing these to family members.
+Directors may also be able to receive trivial benefits, as well as providing these to family members.
 Please bear in mind of the above conditions, as these will all still apply.
 As a director, there is an annual cap of £300.
-If you do provide trivial benefits to other family members who are not employees or directors, these will be included as part of your directors allowance for the year.
+If a company does provide trivial benefits to other family members who are not employees or directors, these will be included as part of the directors allowance for the year.

-Examples of what you can do to treat yourself and your employees?
+Examples of what you can do to treat your employees?

 Providing it’s not cash, the gift itself could be anything, providing the cost is below £50 per head.